5 things you didn’t know about “Dead And Alive”

 2. Vocal recordings

 Back in 2017 the main vocals were recorded in our former bassist’s studio that he was building into an old, abandoned barn in a forest near our hometown.
-Because of its location there were no fortified roads nor streetlights and at the time of the vocal recordings even the barn itself didn’t have lights itself.
-Most of the vocal recordings happened at late night so it was always a kind of an eerie feeling to make the way through the forest and do the vocal recordings in a barn in the middle of nowhere.
+Because of its location there were no fortified roads nor streetlights and at the time of the vocal recordings even the barn itself didn’t have lights.
+Most of the vocal recordings happened late at night so it was always a kind of eerie feeling to make the way through the forest and do the vocal recordings in a barn in the middle of nowhere.
 Here’s a short clip from the vocal recordings of “Red Wine Collider”:

 3. Empty Streets and Alive

-Here’s a little secret that was never revealed in any interview before: During the writing process of a possible title track for the yet unnamed album, there was some back andforth between an initial idea to call that song “Dead but Alive” or maybe something like “Empty Streets”.
-But after doing some research it turned out that there already was a song called “Empty Streets” from another band called “Scandroid” – I guess you can imagine where this is going to from here …“Dead but Alive” later turned into “Dead and Alive” and “Empty Streets” became our first officially recorded cover song.
-A remain of that process can be heard in the first verse of the lyrics where it goes like “and I’m out, straining through these empty nights alone”.
-The line was originally written as “and I’m out, straining through these empty streets alone”
+Here’s a little secret that was never revealed in any interview before: During the writing process of a possible title track for the yet unnamed album, there was some back and forth between an initial idea to call that song “Dead but Alive” or maybe something like “Empty Streets”.
+But after doing some research it turned out that there already was a song called “Empty Streets” from another band called “Scandroid” - I guess you can imagine where this is going from here.
+“Dead but Alive” later turned into “Dead and Alive” and “Empty Streets” became our first officially recorded cover song.

 4. POV Rollercoaster